 In summary, portable generators are incredibly useful in providing backup power during emergencies or outdoor events.
 However, it’s essential to set up the generator at a safe distance and follow other safety tips to prevent any accidents or harm to yourself and your loved ones.
 Always remember to prioritize safety when operating a portable generator.

-Recommended for you: What Will A Small Generator Run?
+Recommended for you: What Is The Lifespan Of A Portable Generator?

 FAQs for What Is A Safe Distance For A Portable Generator